Description in 1887, and map showing location

 - Archives and Libraries

 Local archives and libraries include:

-- Dumfries Archive Centre, 33 Burns Street, Dumfries DG1 2PS (also see entry in ARCHON)
+- Dumfries Archive Centre, now at the Ewart Library (also see entry in ARCHON)

 - Ewart Library, Catherine Street, Dumfries DG1 1JB

 Society at 9 Glasgow Street, Dumfries, DG2 9AF, Scotland.
 Telephone:

 0044 1387 248093.
 For the past two years DGFHS have been working on a